William the Conqueror: English and continental concerns

 In 1051 the childless King Edward of England appears to have chosen William as his successor.
 William was the grandson of Edward's maternal uncle, Richard II of Normandy.

-The Anglo-Saxon Chronicle, in the "D" version, states that William visited England in the later part of 1051, perhaps to secure confirmation of the succession, or perhaps William was attempting to secure aid for his troubles in Normandy.
+The Anglo-Saxon Chronicle, in the "D" version, states that William visited England in the later part of 1051, perhaps to secure confirmation of the succession, or perhaps to secure aid for his troubles in Normandy.
 The trip is unlikely given William's absorption in warfare with Anjou at the time.
 Whatever Edward's wishes, it was likely that any claim by William would be opposed by Godwin, Earl of Wessex, a member of the most powerful family in England.
 Edward had married Edith, Godwin's daughter, in 1043, and Godwin appears to have been one of the main supporters of Edward's claim to the throne.
 By 1050, however, relations between the king and the earl had soured, culminating in a crisis in 1051 that led to the exile of Godwin and his family from England.
-It was during this exile that Edward offered the throne to William.
+During this exile, Edward offered the throne to William.
 Godwin returned from exile in 1052 with armed forces, and a settlement was reached between the king and the earl, restoring the earl and his family to their lands and replacing Robert of Jumièges, a Norman whom Edward had named Archbishop of Canterbury, with Stigand, the Bishop of Winchester.
 No English source mentions a supposed embassy by Archbishop Robert to William conveying the promise of the succession, and the two Norman sources that mention it, William of Jumièges and William of Poitiers, are not precise in their chronology of when this visit took place.

 Count Herbert II of Maine died in 1062, and William, who had betrothed his eldest son Robert to Herbert's sister Margaret, claimed the county through his son.
 Local nobles resisted the claim, but William invaded and by 1064 had secured control of the area.
 William appointed a Norman to the bishopric of Le Mans in 1065.
 He also allowed his son Robert Curthose to do homage to the new Count of Anjou, Geoffrey the Bearded.
 William's western border was thus secured, but his border with Brittany remained insecure.
 In 1064 William invaded Brittany in a campaign that remains obscure in its details.
 Its effect, though, was to destabilise Brittany, forcing the duke, Conan II, to focus on internal problems rather than on expansion.
 Conan's death in 1066 further secured William's borders in Normandy.
 William also benefited from his campaign in Brittany by securing the support of some Breton nobles who went on to support the invasion of England in 1066.